skohub-io/skohub-shapes/README.md

 ### `skos.shacl.ttl`

+*this is just a first draft, comments are very welcome*

 This shape is inspired by and borrows heavily from the SKOS-XL shape definition from [EU Vocabularies](https://op.europa.eu/fr/web/eu-vocabularies/application-profiles).

 Most adjustments were made regarding correcting syntax and pulling out the SPARQL-based constraints into dedicated shapes.